 Before we start talking about CBD in Colorado specifically, though, let’s take a look at what the compound actually is for those who are unfamiliar with its vast range of therapeutic effects.

-Cannabidiol, better known as CBD, is becoming one of the most well-researched and sought-after cannabinoids in the cannabis plant – particularly after high-profile media reports from the likes of CNN and ABC News caught the attention of most U.S. citizens.
+Cannabidiol, better known as CBD, is becoming one of the most well-researched and sought-after cannabinoids in the cannabis plant.
+This is particularly true after high-profile media reports from the likes of CNN and ABC News caught the attention of most U.S. citizens.

 While some areas still hold old beliefs and maintain the traditional stigma that has been surrounding cannabis use for decades, there have been some huge movements over the last several years in regard to research publications that show the medicinal benefits of the plant.

-CBD is one of over 100 cannabinoids produced by the marijuana plant, but unlike the majority of them – which are not known to possess major health benefits on their own – it is known to display nearly all of the medicinal and therapeutic properties of whole-plant cannabis.
+CBD is one of over 100 cannabinoids produced by the marijuana plant.
+However, unlike the majority of them – which are not known to possess major health benefits on their own – it displays nearly all of the medicinal and therapeutic properties of whole-plant cannabis.

-In fact, way back in 2003 the United States Government patented the compound as both a neuroprotectant and an antioxidant.
-This of course sparked massive public outrage over the fact that cannabis is listed federally as a Schedule I narcotic, which are substances defined as having “no currently accepted medical use, and a high potential for abuse.”
+In fact, way back in 2003, the United States Government patented the compound as both a neuroprotectant and an antioxidant.
+This move, of course, sparked massive public outrage over the fact that cannabis is listed federally as a Schedule I narcotic.
+These are substances defined as having “no currently accepted medical use, and a high potential for abuse.”

-With laws being altered throughout America to allow for medical marijuana use, however, the traditional stigma is rapidly dissipating, and we have to put much of that change down to CBD and its incredible array of benefits.
+With laws being altered throughout America to allow for medical marijuana use, however, the traditional stigma is rapidly dissipating.
+We have to put much of that change down to CBD and its incredible array of benefits.

 CBD in Colorado – How Does CBD work?